MassiveCraft/CreativeGates/README.md

-Creative Gates - Anyone can design and use them
+Creative Gates
 ====================
 <b>Read the full userguide here: [http://mcteam.org/creativegates](http://mcteam.org/creativegates)</b>

 Installing
 ----------
-[Download the latest jar](https://github.com/oloflarsson/creativegates/downloads) and put it in your plugins folder.<br>
+[Download the latest jar](https://github.com/oloflarsson/creativegates/downloads) and put it in your plugins folder.
-That's all!
-This plugin has no configuration files :D

 License
 ----------
-This project has a LGPL license just like the Bukkit project.<br>
+This project has a LGPL license just like the Bukkit project.